adelinp/lightfeed/README.md

 Suggested workflow:

 1. Fork/branch from `main`
-2. Keep each update small and self-contained (one focused change per PR)
+2. Keep each update small and self-contained
-3. Do not include scattered, unrelated edits across multiple random parts of the app
+3. Do not include scattered unrelated edits
-4. Run `npm run lint` and make sure all lint checks pass
+4. Run `npm run lint`
-5. Ensure accessibility checks pass at least AA with a minimum 3.5:1 visibility/contrast baseline for UI copy and text content
+5. Ensure accessibility remains strong
-6. Open a pull request with a clear description of what changed and why
+6. Open a pull request with a clear explanation

 Accessibility reference: